nsrr/nsrr-cloud/luna-workflow.md

 ## NSRR Automated Pipeline

-NSRR team has also created [NAP](https://gitlab-scm.partners.org/zzz-public/nsrr){:target="_blank"} which internally utilizes the Luna tool to perform a multitude of Analysis operations in bulk manner.
+The NSRR team has also created [NAP](https://gitlab-scm.partners.org/zzz-public/nsrr){:target="_blank"} which internally utilizes the Luna tool to perform a multitude of Analysis operations in a bulk manner.

 For collaboration/contribution to NAP, feel free to contact us at support@sleepdata.org

 ## Export results

 It is generally a good practice to export the sleep analysis results to keep the EC2 instance storage size in check and to safeguard against any type of accidental loss of information from the EC2 instance.
-Some of the export options include,
+Some of the export options include:

 - Your local machine (Data transfer cost is applicable)
 - AWS Cloud Storage (S3) (Free data transfer within the same region)

 In this documentation, we are not planning to cover Data transfer between EC2 and S3 buckets.
-Below are couple of useful links in case you want to explore more,
+Below are couple of useful links in case you want to explore more:
 - [AWS CLI prerequisites](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html){:target="_blank"}
 - [Install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html){:target="_blank"}
 - [AWS CLI configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html){:target="_blank"}